AdaptiveCpp/AdaptiveCpp/doc/architecture.md

 ## Compiler

-Compilation of user code is driven by python script called `syclcc` which provides a uniform interface to the compilers for individual backends (e.g., the CUDA compiler).
-When compiling for CUDA or HIP, hipSYCL additionally provides and relies on a clang plugin that augments the clang CUDA/HIP frontend to also understand SYCL.
-The clang plugin's main responsibility is kernel outlining, i.e. it identifies kernels and makes sure that all functions needed by the kernel are also compiled for device by attaching the CUDA/HIP `__host__ __device__` attributes.
+Compilation of user code is driven by python script called `acpp` which provides a uniform interface to the compilers for individual backends.
-Because of the clang plugin, clang is a dependency for the CUDA and ROCm backends.
-Other backends may use other compilers.

 ## Glue